DevExpress/XAF-Blazor-Kubernetes-example/README.md

 # XAF-Blazor-Kubernetes-example
 This example shows how to deploy XAF Blazor application to the Kubernetes cluster and to enable horizontal autoscaling.
 You can find here `Dockerfile` for publishing an app to the Linux container, and *.yaml files, describing deploying app to Kubernetes cluster with MSSQL database engine container, Horizontal Pod Autoscaler and Ingress.

+This application was tested with locally-running cluster (https://k3s.io/) and [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+The maximum pod replicas number (20) allowed working for 300 concurrent users.

 ## Getting started
 1. Install Docker Engine or Docker Desktop